Emergency preparedness and response

 - Take into account the impact on municipal interests during federal assessment processes.

-- Engage municipalities in the development of the framework for the legalisation of marijuana.
+- Engage municipalities in the development of the framework for the legalisation of cannabis.

 - Follow the recommendations of the Mayors' Task Force on the Opioid Crisis to stop overdose deaths.